Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Introduction

-In the cases $V=K$ and $V=K^s$ with $R$ Bass, we used the above-mentioned results to produce algorithms to compute conjugacy classes of $\Z$-matrices, see \cite[Cor.~8.2]{MarICM18}, and isomorphism classes of abelian varieties over finite fields, see \cite{MarAbVar18} and \cite{MarBassPow}.
-For the reasons we just explained, these specialized algorithms will typically perform better than the ones from Main Theorems~\ref{mainthm:2} and~\ref{mainthm:3}.
+In the cases~$V=K$ and~$V=K^s$ with~$R$ Bass, we used the above-mentioned results to produce algorithms to compute conjugacy classes of~$\Z$-matrices, see~\cite[Cor.~8.2]{MarICM18}, and isomorphism classes of abelian varieties over finite fields, see~\cite{MarAbVar18} and~\cite{MarBassPow}.
+For the reasons we just explained, these specialized algorithms will typically perform better than the methods described in Main Theorems~\ref{mainthm:2} and~\ref{mainthm:3}.

 We conclude the introduction with two asides.
 Contrary to the problem of computing representatives of the conjugacy classes of square integral matrices which is discussed in this paper, the problem of determining whether two such matrices are conjugate has recently received a lot of attention.
-Algorithms can be found in the thesis of Husert \cite{HusertPhDThesis17}, in previous work of the author \cite{MarICM18}, in Eick-Hofmann-O'Brien~\cite{EickHofmannOBrien19}, and in the above-mentioned paper by Bley-Hofmann-Johnston~\cite{2022BleyHofmannJohnston_arXiv}.
+Algorithms can be found in the thesis of Husert~\cite{HusertPhDThesis17}, in previous work of the author~\cite{MarICM18}, in Eick-Hofmann-O'Brien~\cite{EickHofmannOBrien19}, and in the above-mentioned paper by Bley-Hofmann-Johnston~\cite{2022BleyHofmannJohnston}.
 The first two deal with special cases, while third and the fourth work with all square integral matrices, including the non-semisimple ones.

 The second comment regards almost-ordinary abelian varietietes over finite fields of odd characteristic.
-For simple isogeny classes, the work of Oswal-Shankar \cite{OswalShankar20} gives a description of such abelian varieties in terms of modules analogous to the ones used to obtain Main Theorem~\ref{mainthm:3}.
-These results were generalized by Bergstr\"om-Karemaker and the author in \cite[Thm.~2.12]{BergKarMarIMRNOnline} to isogeny classes of almost-ordinary abelian varieties in odd characteristic, with commutative endomorphism algebras, or, equivalently, with squarefree characteristic polynomial.
-For this reason, one should use the specialized algorithms contained in \cite{MarICM18} and \cite{MarAbVar18} to compute them.
+For simple isogeny classes, the work of Oswal-Shankar~\cite{OswalShankar20} gives a description of such abelian varieties in terms of modules analogous to the ones used to obtain Main Theorem~\ref{mainthm:3}.
+These results were generalized by Bergstr\"om-Karemaker and the author in~\cite[Thm.~2.12]{BergKarMarIMRNOnline} to isogeny classes of almost-ordinary abelian varieties in odd characteristic, with commutative endomorphism algebras, or, equivalently, with squarefree characteristic polynomial.
+For this reason, one should use the specialized algorithms contained in~\cite{MarICM18} and~\cite{MarAbVar18} to compute them.